Health and wellness

 Students and off-campus visitors can count on a truly satisfying dining experience on the University of Ottawa campus.

-ON-THE-GO Products can be found in both Food Courts, at the University Centre and at SITE.
+MIND-BODY-SOUL Products can be found in both Food Courts, at the University Centre and at SITE.

 Just look for the Vegetarian, Vegan and Balanced symbols to fit your unique lifestyle.